malbaker/malbaker.me/README.md

 ## Getting Started

-Currently you can only see the website on a local server (It is recommended to use the VSCode IDE).

 The first step is to clone the repository onto your local machine:
 ```bash
 $ git clone https://github.com/malbaker/malbaker.me.git